-- Pins as CSV file: Exports all pins to the text-based CSV format. - Tracks as CSV file: Exports all tracks to the text-based CSV format. - GPX (GPS Exchange Format): Exports a GPX file including all pins and tracks. - KML (Keyhole Markup Language): Exports a KML file including all pins and tracks. - Georeferenced Image: Creates an image of the top view with a selectable resolution.
+Choose the Resolution and the Contrast, click on Save As and select the File Type.
 The world and projection file for the JPG and PNG file formats can be used by another GIS software as a georeference.
 Areas without data are white in JPGs, transparent in PNGs and NoData values in GeoTIFFs.
 GDAL has to be installed if you want to use the GeoTIFF option.